 On return to the West, Sister Pascaline nurtured the seeds that had been sewn in India.
 In June of l979 the Benedictine Sisters of Perpetual Adoration purchased 40 wooded acres in Sand Springs, Oklahoma.
 Deep in the green country of eastern Oklahoma, in the diocese of Tulsa, the Sisters were led to create a sacred place of prayer, which they named Osage+Monastery – Forest of Peace.
 The ‘forest’ deed was signed only two days before the auspicious visit of Fr.
 Bede, who offered Eucharist on the forest floor prior to any building.
 The new monastic ashram was dedicated on the Feast of Corpus Christi in June of l980.

 This new ‘ashram in the West’ reflected respect for the Osage Indians, among whom the Sisters now lived.
-OM, the initials of this monastery are also the Sanskrit word intoned for God; a primordial sound, literally AUM; each letter symbolizing an attribute of God; Sat, Chit, Ananda; truth, wisdom, bliss.
+OM, the initials of this monastery are also the Sanskrit word intoned for God; a primordial sound, literally AUM; each letter symbolizing an attribute of God; Sat, Chit, Ananda; being, consciousness, bliss.
 To speak or chant this sound is to bring the Divine present in all creation into the world of form.
 One of the goals of the community was to bring a communion of East and West into all hearts.
 The letters were formed so as to embrace the cross of Christ as a sign of His centrality, O+M.

 The design of the chapel considered various spiritual traditions.
 A sunken area in the center of the chapel reflects the Sundance Circle of American Indians.
 Above the pit, or Sundance Circle, was a large cosmic wheel, with the eight-fold Buddhist noble path in the supporting spokes: right view, right thought, right speech, right behavior, right livelihood, right effort, right mindfulness and right concentration.
 The mesquite altar was a gift from Tucson, AZ; wall hangings reflected other religious traditions.
 The five original Benedictine nuns agreed on four goals, which they reviewed annually;